 A standardized framework for responsible AI deployment, regulatory compliance, and bias accountability across client engagements.

 AI regulation is accelerating.
-Federal legislation (the AMERICA AI Act), state laws in California, Colorado, and Texas, and industry-specific requirements like HIPAA now impose real obligations on businesses deploying AI systems.
-This framework ensures every Coastal AI engagement meets or exceeds current regulatory requirements from day one.
+The AI Accountability Act (signed March 2026) now requires businesses deploying AI in consequential decisions to conduct and publish regular bias audits.
+The White House National AI Legislative Framework (March 20, 2026) recommends regulatory sandboxes to encourage responsible innovation.
+Combined with state laws in California, Colorado, and Texas, and industry-specific requirements like HIPAA, businesses face real compliance obligations.
+This framework ensures every Coastal AI engagement meets or exceeds these requirements from day one.

 Every AI system built or recommended by Coastal AI is classified at project kickoff.
 Classification determines the compliance requirements that apply.